-Solution: Make sure that the Microphone Boost function is turned on and set by doing the following:
+Solution: Ensure that the Microphone Boost function is turned on and set by doing the following:

-1. Open Control Panel and click Hardware and Sound.
+- 1. Open Control Panel.

+- 2. Click Hardware and Sound.

-- 2. Click Hardware and Sound. - 3.
-Click Sound. - 4.
-Click the Recording tab in the Sound window. - 5.
-Select Microphone, and click the Properties button. - 6.
-Click the Levels tab, and move the Microphone Boost slider upwards. - 7.
-Click OK.
+- 3. Click Sound.

+- 4. Click the Recording tab in the Sound window.

+- 5. Select Microphone, and click the Properties button.

+- 6. Click the Levels tab, and move the Microphone Boost slider upwards.

+- 7. Click OK.